sagarpanchal/faience-s-gtk-theme/README.md

-# Faince-S
+# Faince_S
-A great gtk theme for Ubuntu 14.04
+A great gtk theme for Ubuntu 14.04.